-The Amazon Basin region of South America includes the world's largest tropical rainforest and is home to almost 400 indigenous groups.
-Today, the exploitation of the tropical forests for timber, pasture and cropland is contributing significantly to climate change and jeopardizing the livelihoods of indigenous peoples.
+The Amazon Basin region of South America includes the world's largest tropical rainforest and is home to almost 400 indigenous groups1.
+Today, the exploitation of tropical forests for timber, pasture and cropland is contributing significantly to climate change and jeopardizing the livelihoods of indigenous peoples.

-Policies for Reducing Emissions from Deforestation and Forest Degradation (REDD) provide economic incentives for forest conservation by taking into account the amount of carbon trees store and putting a value on living forests and their ecosystems.
-A critical component of making REDD policies effective is engaging indigenous peoples who both rely on the rainforests for their survival and have valuable knowledge of the forest lands.
+Policies for Reducing Emissions from Deforestation and Forest Degradation (REDD+) provide economic incentives for forest conservation by taking into account the amount of carbon trees store and put a value on living forests and their ecosystems.
+A critical component of making REDD+ policies effective is engaging indigenous peoples who both rely on the rainforests for their survival and have valuable knowledge of the forest lands.

-In order for REDD policies to play an effective role in curbing climate change, indigenous peoples must play a central role in REDD.
+In order for REDD+ policies to successfully curb the most severe impacts climate change, indigenous peoples must play a central role in REDD+ negotiations.
 In the past, many indigenous peoples have been cut out of political decision-making processes and have been allowed little say in the use of their territories.

 EDF's work in the Amazon Basin

-Through the Amazon Basin Project, EDF partners with local non-governmental groups such as the Coordinating Body for the Indigenous Peoples of the Amazon Basin (COICA), which helps national indigenous organizations from each of the Amazon countries to coordinate efforts on issues such as REDD, climate change, cultural preservation, and economic development.
+Throughout the Amazon Basin, EDF has partnered with local non-governmental groups such as the Coordinating Body for the Indigenous Peoples of the Amazon Basin (COICA), which helps national indigenous organizations from each of the Amazon countries to coordinate efforts on issues such as REDD+, climate change, cultural preservation, and economic development.

-Here are some of the ways EDF works to support the Amazon Basin Project:
+Here are some of the ways EDF works to support indigenous groups in the Amazon Basin:

-- Funding: We assist indigenous organizations in obtaining funding for REDD capacity-building projects from international sources such as the Inter-American Development Bank and the Norwegian Agency for Development Cooperation.
+- Funding: We assist indigenous organizations in obtaining funding for REDD+ capacity-building projects from international sources such as United States Agency for International Development (USAID) and the Norwegian Agency for Development Cooperation (Norad).